dvjoness/capistrano3-multiyaml/README.md

 ## Installation

-1. Install the **capistrano-multiyaml** gem using RubyGems, Bundler, or your preferred system.
+1. Install the **capistrano3-multiyaml** gem using RubyGems, Bundler, or your preferred system.
 2. Modify your `Capfile` or `deploy.rb` to set a few variables and include the gem:

-        set :stages, %w(integration staging production)
-        set :default_stage, "staging"
-        set :multiyaml_stages, "config/stages.yaml"`

         require 'capistrano-multiyaml'

-    **Note:** `:default_stage` is optional, and `:multiyaml_stages` only needs to be set if you are using a location other than `config/stages.yaml`.

 ## Configure Stages